-GQ is not output in the chrM variant records, because we don't test for multiple diploid genotype candidates.
-Instead, an ALT allele is considered as a candidate variant, and if FORMAT/LOD>emit_threshold (default = 4), then the FOMAT/GT is hard-coded to "0/1", and the FORMAT/AF yields an estimate on the variant allele frequency, which range is anywhere within [0,1].
+GQ is not output in the chrM variant records because DRAGEN doesn't test for multiple diploid genotype candidates.
+Instead, an ALT allele is considered as a candidate variant, and if INFO/LOD > vc-lod-call-threshold (default = 4), then the FORMAT/GT is hard-coded to "0/1", and the FORMAT/AF yields an estimate on the variant allele frequency, which ranges anywhere within [0,1].